Markíza

 Markíza (also known as Televízia Markíza) is a Slovak television channel launched on August 31, 1996.
 The channel was founded by a later politician Pavol Rusko, and is now part of the Central European Media Enterprises (CME).
 It also operates television channels Doma (since 2009), Dajto (since 2012), Markíza International (since 2016), Markíza KRIMI (since 2022), and Markíza Klasik (since 2024).

 In 2020, CME was bought out by Peter Kellner's investment group PPF.
 PPF is therefore the new owner of TV Markíza.

-In addition to its news and local programs, TV Markíza has secured exclusive broadcast rights to a variety of popular American and European films and series produced by major international studios, including Warner Bros., Sony Pictures, Disney, NBCUniversal, and ViacomCBS.
+In addition to its news and local programs, TV Markíza has broadcast rights to a variety of popular American and European films and series.

-The Markíza Plus free video archive offers popular series and programs for a limited period of time after they are broadcast, as well as a wide range of exclusive bonus content.
-TV Markíza's programming is also available through the Slovak streaming service Voyo, mobile applications, and HbbTV.
+TV Markíza's programming is also available through the Slovak streaming service Voyo, mobile applications.

 The General Director of CME's operations in Slovakia is Peter Gažík.

 Etymology

 The name of the channel, Markíza (Marquise), in the words of its director in 2008, evoked "freshness, glamour, prestige", which was seen as something "out of the ordinary".